Grain Free Single Protein Duck Meal Recipe

 *Not recognized as an essential nutrient by the AAFCO Dog Food Nutrient Profiles

-Grandma Mae's Country Naturals Grain Free Duck Meal Recipe is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages.
+Grandma Mae's Country Naturals Grain Free Duck Meal Recipe is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages including growth of large size dogs (70 lbs/32 kg or more as an adult).

 Recommended Daily Feeding Information